-Vertigo: 18 Possible Causes for Dizziness you must Know
+Exploring 18 Possible Causes of Dizziness

-What are the main causes of vertigo?
+Understanding the causes of vertigo

 The main causes of vertigo are essentially related to: